Statutory guidance

 • Manufacturer – A person who manufactures products or has a product designed or manufactured and markets those products under their name or trademark.

-• UKCA Marking – The UKCA (UK Conformity Assessed) marking is the new UK conformity marking used for certain goods (including recreational craft) being placed on the GB market, in place of the CE marking which is the conformity marking used in Northern Ireland and the European Union.
+• UKCA marking – The UK Conformity Assessed (UKCA) marking is the new UK conformity marking used for certain goods (including recreational craft) being placed on the GB market.